 4. Light Amber Balayage

-This amber balayage is totally hair goals.
+This amber balayage is total hair goals.
 It’s like the textbook definition of the balayage technique.
 To get this effect on brown hair you will need to use bleach.
 Bleaching hair, even if you aren’t lightening your color too much, you’ll probably incur a bit of damage.
 And, when it comes to bleach, damage means dryness.
-When you style, be sure to soothe your color-treated hair with the S Factor By TIGI True Lasting Colour Hair Oil.
+When you style, be sure to soothe your color-treated hair with TIGI Copyright Custom Create Colour Lustre Oil.

 5. Chocolate Mauve Balayage

 Remember chocolate mauve hair?
-This gorgeous color is still hot on our radar!
-We just love these pretty purple tones are so much more refined and subtle than the rose gold hair trend.
+This gorgeous color is still hot on our radar and all over the ‘gram!
+We just love these pretty purple tones for the cooler months.
 Going for this color will give you an extra pep in your step, for sure.